citrus77/shopify-summer2022/README.md

 # Shopify Frontend Challenge: Fun with GPT-3

+This project was built using Node.js and React.js.

 To run this project locally you must have Node.js installed.
 Clone this repository and from the project directory run "npm install" in your terminal/command line.